Musical instruments in Zambia: familiarity

 A collage of musical instruments of Chibale, Zambia.

 Musical instruments in Zambia: familiarity.
-Especially with respect to local cultures, many assume implicitly that everybody in that culture knows everything about that culture.
-Like every other ‘local culture’, Chibale is a case against this implicit assumption.
-There are many cases on this site that indicate its inaccuracy.
-This includes familiarity with musical instruments and familiarity with musical genres among the ‘general public’.
-Chibale is a relatively small area, which most of the inhabitants consider to be a single, that is Lala, culture, with many musical occasions.
-Still, less than 50% of all musical instruments are generally known.1‘All’ meaning: all musical instruments still there and still remembered.
+With respect to local cultures, many implicitly assume that everyone within that culture knows everything about it.
+Like any other ‘local culture’, Chibale serves as a counterexample to this implicit assumption.
+Many cases on this site indicate its inaccuracy, including familiarity with musical instruments and familiarity with musical genres among the ‘general public’.
+Chibale is a relatively small area, which most inhabitants consider to be a single, Lala, culture, with many musical occasions.
+Nevertheless, fewer than 50% of all musical instruments are generally known.1‘All’ meaning: all musical instruments still present and still remembered.

-In the surveys of 1985/86, 1987 and 2004, the participants were asked to mention as many musical instruments as they could.
-When they could not mention another instrument, the interviewer read the instruments not mentioned one by one from a list.
-Then, the people indicated whether they recognised them as a musical instrument.
-The assumption was that the instruments not mentioned nor recognised were unknown to the one interviewed.
+In the surveys conducted in 1985/86, 1987, and 2004, the participants were asked to name as many musical instruments as they could.
+When they could not name another instrument, the interviewer read out the unmentioned instruments one by one from a list.
+Participants then indicated whether they recognised them as musical instruments.
+The assumption was that the instruments neither named nor recognised were unknown to the interviewee.

 Familiarity of musical instruments/instrument names